dvntaudio/cuckoo-tools/README.md

 Setup Cuckoo
 ============

 I use this script on Debian 8.3.
-I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso) and the first thing to do is to install sudo.
-The installation assumes that the username is _cuckoo_.
+I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso).
+Basic setup with LVM and no print server.
+The installation instructions below assumes that the username is _cuckoo_.

+When you're done with the steps below you should have a working copy of Cuckoo 2.0-dev (at the time I write this).

+First thing to do is install sudo.

     su -
     apt-get install -y sudo